-- The Precious Metals Delivery and Purchase Agreement with Sandstorm Gold Ltd., see under "General Development of the Business - Three Year History - Fiscal 2022 and 2023" in this AIF for further information - The Joint Venture Agreement with Mr. Eric Sprott, in effect from September 9, 2019, as described under "General Development of the Business - Overview" in this AIF for further information - The Convertible Debentures with RoyCap and the Delbrook Fund, see under "General Development of the Business Three Year History Fiscal 2021, 2022 and 2023" in this AIF for further information
+- The Precious Metals Delivery and Purchase Agreement with Sandstorm Gold Ltd., see under "General Development of the Business Three Year History Fiscal 2022 and 2023" in this AIF for further information - The Credit and Offtake agreement with Trafigura PTE Ltd. see under "General Development of the Business - Three Year History - Fiscal 2024" in this AIF for further information. - The Acquisition Agreement with Eric Sprott, see under "General Development of the Business Three Year History Fiscal 2024" in this AIF for further information.